stephangriesel/vistapeople-site/src/pages/content/about/innovate.md

 description1: At Vista People, we turn innovation into opportunity—helping your business scale and thrive with smart, remote workforce solutions.
-description2: Whether you're hiring your first remote team member or expanding to a team of 100, we specialize in building high-performing teams based in South Africa.
+description2: Whether you're hiring your first remote team member or expanding to a team of 100, we specialize in building high-performing teams or placing individual workers, based in South Africa.
 Our end-to-end support ensures you have everything you need to grow with confidence.
-description3: By enabling remote teams, we deliver an innovative solution that improves your margins and drives long-term profitability.
+description3: By enabling remote teams or individual workers, we deliver an innovative solution that improves your margins and drives increased profitability.
 title2: Fast-Track Your Expansion
 description4: Vista People offers a seamless Employer of Record (EOR) solution designed to simplify hiring and onboarding.
 From day one, we ensure full